 Data exfiltration by malicious insiders or compromised code: VPC Service Controls complements network egress controls by preventing clients within those networks from accessing the resources of Google-managed services outside the perimeter.

-gsutil cpcommand or to a permanent external BigQuery table using the
+bq mkcommand copying to a permanent external BigQuery table.

-Google Cloud additionally provides a restricted virtual IP that is used to prevent access from a trusted network to storage services that are not integrated with VPC Service Controls.
+Google Cloud also provides a restricted virtual IP that is used integrated with VPC Service Controls.
 The restricted VIP also allows requests to be made to services supported by VPC Service Controls without exposing those requests to the internet.

-Monitoring access to services: Using perimeters in dry run mode, VPC Service Controls can be leveraged to monitor requests to protected services without preventing access.
-VPC Service Controls can be used to monitor requests to gain a better understanding of request traffic to your projects, and provides a way to create honeypot perimeters to identify unexpected or malicious attempts to probe accessible services.
+Monitoring access to services: Use VPC Service Controls in dry run mode to monitor requests to protected services without preventing access and to understand traffic requests to your projects.
+You can also create honeypot perimeters to identify unexpected or malicious attempts to probe accessible services.

 VPC Service Controls and metadata